-What Is GPS & Location Services with NCM?
+What is GPS and location services with NCM?

 GPS and location services essentially allow you and your company to know where your routers are at any given point in time.
 Being able to locate and track your routers (as well as the equipment, kiosks, and vehicles they reside in) can greatly assist your company in multiple ways.

 From a broad perspective, GPS and location services essentially allow your company to answer several basic questions: